HarrisonJackson/HJImagesToVideo/README.md

 Convert image array to mp4

+Feel free to use this in your projects - if you make any improvements submit a pull request!
+It is still in progress.

 This helper class takes an array of UIImages and will convert them to an mp4 at your desired path, size, and framerate

 This is all you need!